Quickstart

 Sometimes you will find yourself needing to make a fine-grain tweak that cannot be done through the settings panel alone.

-If you wanted to edit the form fields in the side panel of a Table block, for example, you will need to click the Eject button to pop open the block.
+If you want to edit the form fields in the side panel of a Form Block, for example, you will need to click the Eject button to pop open the block, exposing its constituent componets.

 Preview and Publish